dboddie-canonical-work/disgorged-docs/build-and-publishing-example.rst

 ..
 33078.md

-.. \_build-and-publishing-example:
+.. _build-and-publishing-example:

 Build and publishing example
 ============================

-After creating the `Intermediate snapcraft.yaml example <intermediate-snapcraft-yaml-example.md>`__, the snap is ready to be built.
+After creating the :ref:`Intermediate snapcraft.yaml example <intermediate-snapcraft-yaml-example>`, the snap is ready to be built.
 The following is based on the `wethr snap <https://github.com/snapcrafters/wethr/blob/master/snap/snapcraft.yaml>`__.

 .. raw:: html